CDrummond/bliss-analyser/UserGuide.md

 2. Install ffmpeg if using Linux or macOS.

-3. Edit the supplied `config.ini` in the current folder to set appropiate values for `music` and `lms` - e.g.:
+3. Edit the supplied `config.ini` in the current folder to set appropriate values for `music` and `lms` - e.g.:
 ```
 [Bliss]